bgord/knowledge/README.md

 - rsync a directory to remote
 - PostCSS with Webpack 5
 - Exclude opera mini from browserslist
+- Test what parts of the app Facebook crawler sees

 ### [typescript](typescript.md)
 - Standard JavaScript imports